rd144/LetsLearnPython/README.md

 ![GIT Branch Image](Materials/GITBranch.png)

-Once you have a branch, create ANY file in your directory.
+Once you have a branch, create ANY file into a folder named after yourself.
 I dont mind what it is.
 Copy and paste an image from the internet.
 Create a text file saying Hi.
 Do whatever.
 Just put it in your folder, use `git add` to add the file to your branch, use `git commit -m "Message about what you've done"` to make a commit, and then finally use `git push` to push the change to Origin.

 This is basically just syncing what's on your PC (referred to as local) with what's on the repo that we can all see (called remote)